openmv/openmv/src/README.md

-    make TARGET=OPENMV3 # To build the OpenMV Cam M7 Firmware make TARGET=OPENMV4 # To build the OpenMV Cam H7 Firmware (default) make TARGET=OPENMV4P # To build the OpenMV Cam H7 Plus Firmware make TARGET=PORTENTA # To build the Arduino H7 Portenta Firmware
+    make TARGET=OPENMV3 # To build the OpenMV Cam M7 Firmware make TARGET=OPENMV4 # To build the OpenMV Cam H7 Firmware (default) make TARGET=OPENMV4P # To build the OpenMV Cam H7 Plus Firmware make TARGET=OPENMVPT # To build the OpenMV Pure Thermal Firmware make TARGET=PORTENTA # To build the Arduino H7 Portenta Firmware make TARGET=NANO33 # To build the Arduino Nano 33 BLE Firmware

 After building the firmware the output will appear under `src/build/bin` where you will find the following files: